iankorf/MCB185-2023/README.md

 ## Intent ##

-A lot of the software written by biologists is so poorly written, documented, and tested, that it is frankly embarassing.
+A lot of the software written by biologists is so poorly written, documented, and tested, that it is frankly embarrassing.
 The reason for this is that nobody told them there was a right way to do things.
-In this course, you will learn the right way to engineer software, and as a consequence, when you distribute your code, you can feel proud rather than ashamed.
+In this course, you will learn how to write software that you won't be ashamed to distribute.

 ## Experience, Aptitude, and Grading ##